talyssonoc/react-laravel/README.md

 * `source`: defaults to `public/vendor/react-laravel/react.js`.
 * `dom-source`: defaults to `public/vendor/react-laravel/react-dom.js`.
 * `dom-server-source`: defaults to `public/vendor/react-laravel/react-dom-server.js`.
-* `components`: defaults to `public/js/components.js`
+* `components`: defaults to `public/js/components.js`.
+Multiple components files may be specified here.

-Your `components.js` file should also be included at your view, and all your components must be at the `window` object.
+Your `components.js` file(s) should also be included at your view, and all your components must be at the `window` object.

 # Thanks